Facebook Pixel Facts about Dental Hygiene | Western Kentucky University

 Dental hygienists remove soft and hard deposits from teeth, teach patients how to practice good oral hygiene, and provide other preventive dental care.
 They examine patients' teeth and gums, recording the presence of diseases or abnormalities.

 Dental hygienists use an assortment of tools to complete their tasks.
-Hand and rotary instruments and ultrasonic devices are used to clean and polish teeth, which includes removing tartar, stains, and plaque.
-Hygienists use x-ray machines to take dental pictures, and sometimes develop the film.
+Hand and rotary instruments and ultrasonic devices are used to clean and polish teeth, which includes removing biofilm, stains, and plaque.
+Hygienists use x-ray machines to take dental pictures, and sometimes develop the images.
 They may use models of teeth to explain oral hygiene, perform root planning as a periodontal therapy, or apply cavity-preventative agents such as fluorides and pit and fissure sealants.

 Allowed Responsibilities: Other tasks hygienists may perform vary by State.
 In some States, hygienists are allowed to administer anesthetics, while in others they administer local anesthetics using syringes.
 Some States also allow hygienists to place and carve filling materials, temporary fillings, and periodontal dressings; remove sutures; and smooth and polish metal restorations.